shopwareLabs/psh/README.md

 ```

 * `paths` - The locations of your `*.sh` scripts
-* `const` - The constant environment values you want psh to replace in your scripts
+* `const` - The constant environment values you want PSH to replace in your scripts
-* `dynamic` - The dynamic values you want psh to replace in your scripts
+* `dynamic` - The dynamic values you want PSH to replace in your scripts

 This just lists all `*.sh` scripts in `my/sh/scripts` and allows you to call them by filename.